Beki Adam

-Beki Adam (born 25 June 1966) is an English journalist, broadcaster, researcher, farmer, former nun and political activist.
+Beki Adam (born 25 June 1966) is an English artist, journalist, broadcaster, farmer, former Buddhist nun and political activist.
+Her artwork is in private collections from Sussex to New York.
+She is exhibiting in Brighton, Sussex in May 2024.
 She was a parliamentary candidate for Mid Sussex in the 2015 general election.
+In 2018 Beki moved to Woodstock, New York and undertook an interior design project in a house built the same year as the famous festival.

 Journalism

 Television

 Adam worked as a journalist for print, before later moving into television and presented the BBC television show Top Gear during the 1980s.
 Speaking of her time presenting the programme, "Back then there were only four television channels and at our height we were getting seven million viewers.
 I just remember looking down the camera lens and thinking I've got this huge audience and I'm talking about a car.
 It felt like such a waste.".

 Print

 Adam has published several books related to motoring, including Star Cars, Cobra and Ferrari V8.

 Research

 Cannabis

 Adams spent time investigating the prohibition of cannabis during the 1990s, resulting in her opening a cannabis cafe in Brighton in 1993.
 The cafe was shut down by police after 57 minutes.